mm-powell/LLNL-NLP-reading-cohort/README.md

 # LLNL-NLP-reading-cohort
-Notes for the 2020 Lawrence Livermore National Lab Natural Language Processing reading group cohort
+## In this respository, you will find notes for the __2020 Lawrence Livermore National Lab Natural Language Processing reading group__ cohort, led by Maia Powell.
+### Inspiration for the agenda of this course comes from the  CS224n: Natural Language Processing with Deep Learning Stanford course.

+### Schedule:
+- __Week One__: Natural Language Processing Basics
+- __Week Two__: To be determined